ibirds-github/Quick-Change-Set/README.md

 6. Delete functionality is not given in this tool for now.
 7. CSV file format must be same as given in demo file and columns must be in given sequences only
 8. This tool is tested on classic salesforce only so far.
 Not sure how it will work on lightning UI.
 Need to do couple of changes to support lightning UI
+9. All names must be exact same as appear in salesforce (Case Sensitives)
+10. In Display output table, it does not show "__c" in object/field names